mukhtar-github/Complete-Node.js-Course/7-CRUD Operations Using Mongoose/CRUD Operations Using Mongoose.md

 }
 ```

 Look, *MongoDB* assigned the *_id* property, and is set to this unique identifier *60aa01577aba5b2298ef0f2b*.
 Now, let's go back to *MongoDB compass*, so let's refresh it, here's our *playground* database, we have the *courses* collection and in this collection we have one document, alright.
-So this is the beauty
+So this is the beauty of *MongoDB* or *NoSQL* databases.
+Unlike relational databases, we didn't have to create a *table*, we didn't have to script that *table*, simply created a document, and store it in a *MongoDB* database.

+So back in the code, let's modify these values and create another document, because in the next lecture, I'm going to show you how to query documents.
+So, let's change course *name* to *Angular* course.
+And we add two *tags*, *angular* and *frontend*.